 The thread used is usually a fine woolen one, though nowadays other materials are used as well.
 Pashmina, a type of fine and light-weight wool, is the most famous export of Kashmir and Pashmina garments with Kashmiri embroidery work are the most coveted items from this region.
 Kashmiri embroidery patterns are usually created on pastel colored backgrounds, in threads of white, beige or pale yellow.
 The artisans traditionally aimed at blending the thread color with the base color to create a uniquely three-dimensional effect; nowadays, however, brighter colors such as pink, blue and green are used for the base as well as the embroidery threads.

 Kashmiri embroidery motifs are more often than not inspired by nature.
 Popular designs include maple leafs, trees, flowers, twigs, branches, birds, animals and lotus blooms.
-There are also certain distinctive types of designs that are unique to Kashmiri embroidery, such as the Kashir-Jaal, a fine network of embroidery typically used around the neckline of garments, Jaama, a very thickly embroidered pattern depicting intertwining trees, branches and flowers and Jaal, a fine and delicate network of trees and flowering vines motifs.
+There are also certain distinctive types of designs that are unique, such as the Kashir-Jaal, a fine network of embroidery typically used around the neckline of garments, Jaama, a very thickly embroidered pattern depicting intertwining trees, branches and flowers and Jaal, a fine and delicate network of trees and flowering vines motifs.
 Depending on the types of motifs and stitches used, there are different names given to sub-types of Kashmiri embroidery, such as Sozni, Papier Mache, Shaaldaar etc. They would all come under the broad category of Kashmiri embroidery.

 This type of embroidery can be used to decorate many different types of garments and accessories.
 Kashmiri embroidery shawls are the most famous and commonly found garments with this type of needlework.
 Shawls are extremely popular in this region because of the cold climate, but today, they have also become in-demand the world over.
 Kashmiri embroidery shawls are considered a must-have ethnic winter accessory.
 The distinctive, intricate designs give them a very beautiful look.
 They are most often made of wool, with the pure Pashmina varieties being considered the finest.